7 Things I Wish I Knew Before Becoming an Occupational Therapist

 Because more people are wanting to become occupational therapists and occupational therapy assistants, schools in bigger cities are creating more programs and pumping out more and more new grads every year.

-More new OTs does not automatically equal more positions being created to meet the demand, so many new grads are faced with the fact that they might have to move away to find a job.
+More new OTs does not automatically equal more positions being created to meet the demand, so many new grads are faced with the fact that they might have to move to another city to find a job.

 Fortunately, most rural parts of the country have a desperate need for occupational therapists.
 You can certainly find a position, whether permanent or travel, but you might have to make the choice to leave a bigger city.